Depop vs Poshmark 2026: Fees, Buyers, and What Sells Where

 Depop's Buyer

-Predominantly Gen Z. About 90% of Depop's user base is under 26.
-They're shopping for vintage, one-of-a-kind pieces, streetwear, and whatever aesthetic is trending this month (coquette, quiet luxury, Y2K revival — it rotates).
-They care about the vibe of your shop as much as the product.
-A curated feed with a consistent aesthetic outperforms a random collection of stuff, even if the random stuff is objectively higher quality.
+Predominantly Gen Z — about 90% of Depop's user base is under 26.
+They shop for vintage, one-of-a-kind pieces, streetwear, and whatever aesthetic is trending (coquette, quiet luxury, Y2K revival).
+They care about the vibe of your shop as much as the product and browse Explore like it's Instagram — discovery happens through aesthetics, not search.

 Poshmark's Buyer